Dual-Iron/RwModLoader/MODDERS.md

 ### Important note before doing the thing
 Some mods might not play nice with hot reloading.
 That's on them.
 That's also why this feature is opt-in and unstable.

 Additionally, because assemblies are [never truly unloaded from the application domain](https://docs.microsoft.com/en-us/dotnet/api/system.appdomain?view=net-5.0#remarks), the game *will* eventually run out of memory and crash.
-To reduce the memory load, avoid using static fields without resetting them to `default` in OnDisable.
-This lets the garbage collector properly collect your mod after it has been unloaded.
+To reduce the memory load, reset static fields to `default` in OnDisable.
+This lets your mod be properly garbage collected after Realm unloads it.

 ### How to do the thing
 To enable hot reloading: